khoborerkagoj/inc/steps/step4/README.md

   decide whether to jump to the end point; we simply need to load `eax` with the value and then fall through to the end.

-- The `je` and `jne` instructions can only make a relative jump of 128 bytes in either direction (the jump offset is a signed 8 bit integer, relative to the current location).
-If we have a large `and` clause, particularly with our inefficient implementation, the code may not assemble.
-For instance, moving a constant to `eax` takes 5 bytes, and a `Jcc` (`je`, `jne`, etc.) instruction takes 3 bytes.
-Note that this problem would exist even for a deeply nested `if` where we follow the supplied template.
-    - A proper fix would be to count the instructions generated so far and then generate appropriate code (`jmp` vs `je`).
-However, that is quite elaborate and is deferred.
-Making `and` and `or` more optimized would definitely help, though it is not a fix.